-practices, and it is therefore circular.143 Avoiding any definition of "reasonable" or "reasonable practices," and neglecting to provide an evaluation standard leaves excessive (or even unbounded) discretion to the Commission in future cases to determine any practice to be either reasonable or unreasonable, which could permit activity by network operators that fully undermines the Commission's other proposed rules.
+The Commission's proposed definition of "reasonable network management" as "reasonable practices" misses the mark.
+The proposed definition could create loopholes and exceptions that completely swallow the rule, because it is not complete -- it makes no attempt to define the scope of "reasonable" practices, and it is therefore circular.139 Avoiding any definition of "reasonable" or "reasonable practices," and neglecting to provide an evaluation standard leaves excessive (or even unbounded) discretion to the Commission in future cases to determine any practice to be either reasonable or unreasonable, which could permit activity by network operators that fully undermines the Commission's other proposed rules.
 This undermines the entire spirit of the open Internet rulemaking proceeding, which is to provide guidelines that go above and beyond purely case-by-case adjudication, and to increase certainty for all parties and to increase protections for consumers.
 Flexibility must be maintained -- but not total flexibility to engage in any activity that ostensibly serves a valuable purpose, no matter how parochial or hypothetical the purpose, or how harmful or overbroad the activity may be.

-In the Notice, the proposed language contained no discussion of any limitations on practices, merely including a white list of purposes for which some forms of network management might be considered reasonable.144 This proposal offers no clarification to service providers, who know they can engage in some activities to manage congestion and to deal with security threats, but who cannot know whether any specific methods for managing congestion will be considered by the Commission to be meaningful -- and in fact, they have no guidelines whatsoever, particularly as the Commission chose not to extend the precedent established in the Commission's recent adjudication against Comcast.145 This proposal offers no reassurances for consumers, who cannot know whether any nefarious practices -- even those used by Comcast and struck down by the FCC in its past adjudication, or practices more egregiously overbroad and harmful -- would be determined to be "reasonable" if their network operators can demonstrate any benefit to congestion or utilization for any classes of traffic (even if substantial harm also results to other classes of traffic).
+In the Notice, the proposed language contained no discussion of any limitations on practices, merely including a white list of purposes for which some forms of network management might be considered reasonable.140 This proposal offers no clarification to service providers, who know they can engage in some activities to manage congestion and to deal with security threats, but who cannot know whether any specific methods for managing congestion will be considered by the Commission to be meaningful -- and in fact, they have no guidelines whatsoever, particularly as the Commission chose not to extend the precedent established in the Commission's recent adjudication against